GomatoX/sass-compiler/README.md

+# NO LONGER ACTIVE, USE WEBPACK/GULP/GRUNT or other simmilar tools to compile sass.

 # Sass Compiler for ATOM editor

 Sass Compiler based on node-sass library that provides binding for Node.js to libsass.
 Works only with scss syntax.